kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ```

 ## Plugins configuration
-Configuration of maven repositories used for the command `plugins install`.
+Configuration of Maven repositories used for the command `plugins install`.
 Defaults are necessary for Kestra and plugins, but you can add your own custom maven registries in order to download your own plugins with this command.

 ```yaml